Waste Classification Guidelines: How to Separate Household Waste

 ❌ Throwing Hazardous Waste in General Rubbish

-❌ Poor Composting
+❌ Poor compost management

 Getting Started: Build a Sustainable Routine